s-t-a-n/libvector/docs/mainpage.md

-# Documentation for Modern Library                             {#mainpage}
+# Documentation for Libvector                             {#mainpage}

-This is the documentation for my simple example library.

-It is good documentation because:

-1. It exists.
-2. I wrote it.
-3. Everthing is documented (pretty easy since there's only one function)

-The single provided function is `::accumulate_vector`.
+### Notes:

+- using V_FIND_NTH or V_FIND_NTH_REV could have undefined consequences since a void ptr is casted to a function pointer, which on some systems do not have the same size.